Dialysis Technician Education Requirements and Career Info

 |Projected Job Growth (2014-2024)||13.8% for health technologists and technicians, all other*|

 Dialysis technology programs can be found in community colleges and vocational schools.
 A high school diploma or GED is required to enter a dialysis technician training program, which typically includes courses in venipuncture, local anesthesia administration, vital signs monitoring, preparing patients for dialysis and recognizing the warning signs of complications.
 Dialysis technology programs usually consist of equal amounts of time spent in classrooms, clinics and laboratories.

 Certification and licensing is a requirement for dialysis technicians in all states, and maintaining licensure involves continuing education.
 All states have established training and testing programs that result in the title of Certified Hemodialysis Technician (CHT).
-All states require that prospective state-certified technicians be first certified through the Board of Nephrology Examination For Nurses and Technicians (BONENT).
+All states require that prospective state-certified technicians be first certified through the Board of Nephrology Examiners Nursing Technology (BONENT), the National Association of Nephrology Technicians (NANT) or the National Nephrology Certification Organization (NNCO).
 Although it varies from state to state, licensed technicians are expected to complete a specific number of hours of continuing education to renew their licenses every 2-4 years.

 Renal failure, or kidney disease, results in an excess of wastes and fluids in the blood that dialysis technicians help remove through the operation of a dialysis machine.
 Dialysis technicians must have a thorough knowledge of how the dialysis machine functions and interacts with the human body.
 They are also responsible for cleaning and sterilizing the dialysis machine.